TykTechnologies/tyk-kubernetes/README.md

 ## How do I check the Tyk logs?

-To check the logs you must specify a specifid pod name, first list the pods available under the `tyk` namespace:
+To check the logs you must use a specific pod name, first list the pods available under the `tyk` namespace:

 ```
 $ kubectl get pod --namespace=tyk